scriptit-fr/GenAIApp/README.md

 ```

 ### Add File to Gemini (optional)

+This feature is supported by multimodal Gemini models, such as `gemini-1.5-pro`, `gemini-1.5-flash`, and the Gemini 2.0 family (e.g., `gemini-2.0-flash`).

+If you want to add a file from Google Drive as context to the Gemini chat, use the `addFile()` method.
+For example, using the Drive file ID:

 ```javascript
 // Add a Google Drive file to the Gemini chat context using its Drive file ID chat.addFile('your-google-drive-file-id');